opensyria/OpenSyria/doc/build-windows-msvc.md

 ```

 If vcpkg installation fails with the message "Paths with embedded space may be handled incorrectly", which
-can occur if your local OpenSyria Core repository path contains spaces, you can override the vcpkg install directory
+can occur if your local OpenSY repository path contains spaces, you can override the vcpkg install directory
 by setting the [`VCPKG_INSTALLED_DIR`](https://github.com/microsoft/vcpkg-docs/blob/main/vcpkg/users/buildsystems/cmake-integration.md#vcpkg_installed_dir) variable:

 ```powershell